The new and improved Ocean Programme sets sail

 A large (surfboard size) intricate wooden carving

 Malagan carvings showing horizontal birds are made in connection with the initial funerary rites that are held shortly after an individual’s death.
-Image: Peter Roan/Creative Commons
+Image: Peter Roan CC BY-NC 2.0 DEED

 This year, Ailan Awareness has focused specifically on the role of women in the Malagan tradition, including women’s dances, women’s songs, and women’s knowledge and practices around biodiversity.
 The team has partnered with 12 female elders from the local region to participate in planning of the work and delivery of training and knowledge exchange to the younger generation.